 top of page

 Huiyee Chiew (周慧儀) is an award-winning journalist and podcast producer.
-She received her master's degree at Columbia Journalism School, specializing in investigative reporting.
-She was trained in investigative techniques, photography, visual storytelling, and open-source intelligence (OSINT) analysis.
+She received her master's degree at Columbia Journalism School, specializing in investigative reporting, and received training in investigative techniques, photography, and visual storytelling.
+She currently works as a reporter/researcher for The Washington Post.

 She is also a co-author of the Chinese book, "Journalist《新聞記者》," which documents and honors the hard work of journalists worldwide.
 Her interviews include Nobel Peace Prize laureate Maria Ressa, Pulitzer Prize–winning photojournalist Marcus Yam, and Myanmar reporters Paul and Ye Mon, who covered stories under a coup.